 Other sources of compensation include:

-A plethora of companies and manufactures responsible for mining asbestos or selling asbestos-containing products have filed for bankruptcy because of the vast amount of asbestos lawsuits against them in the past.
+A plethora of companies and manufacturers responsible for mining asbestos or selling asbestos-containing products have filed for bankruptcy because of the vast amount of asbestos lawsuits against them in the past.
 In many cases, these companies were legally obligated to create an asbestos trust fund so they would be able to compensate people who develop a related disease.

 If you served in the U.S. military, you may be able to file a veteran claim and receive monetary compensation through the U.S. Department of Veterans Affairs.